Generic Name: immune globulin (human) (i-MUNE-GLOB-ue-lin)

 Panglobulin NF is used for:

 Providing antibodies to help prevent infection in certain patients who have a weakened immune system.
+Some brands of Panglobulin NF are also used to treat patients with idiopathic thrombocytopenic purpura (ITP).
 It may also be used for other conditions as determined by your doctor.

 Panglobulin NF is an immune globulin.
 It works by providing antibodies which fight infection.